couchbase/cbft/DESIGN.md

 address of a node (such as when cb-01 is added to the "cluster" of cb-00), then ns-server must run some additional (proposed) work...

-* ns-server stops cbft's MGP (Managed, Global Planner).
+* ns-server stops cbft's MCP (Managed, Central Planner).
 * ns-server stops cbft.
 * ns-server invokes a (proposed) synchronous cmd-line tool/program (to be specified) that atomically rewrites the bindHttp ADDR:PORT's in the Cfg (e.g., from 0.0.0.0:9110 to cb-00:9110).
 * ns-server restarts cbft with the new -bindHttp ADDR:PORT (cb-00:9110).
-* ns-server restarts cbft's MGP.
+* ns-server restarts cbft's MCP.

 The above work should happen before any actual node joining or rebalancing occurs.